mew1010/Pearson-r-Combiner/README.md

-A simple pearson r combiner made by me.
+A simple academic superapp for academic & research purposes.